1 litre glass jar or similar clear-sided container, or an old double glazing window (see below)

 6. Put the covering or cloth around the sides of the jar.

 If you have a lid make sure there are perforations to let in air.
 Moisten the surface of the soil to prevent it drying out.
 Lift the cover from the sides and you will see how the progress of the worms tunneling mixes the soil with the sand until both are completely mixed.

 Above is the inside of a double-glazed window.
 The space between the two panes of glass is about 1.5 cm.
 The top part of the sealed unit has been drilled out (my husband asked me to mention that this was far easier to do than he thought).
 Then I rinsed it out with freshwater to get rid of the debris left from the drilling.

-All of the above should be done by adults or older children as the unit is quite heavy.
+All of the above should be done by adults as the unit is quite heavy.

 Next I put some garden soil in the bottom.
 This is a messy business, and is easier if one person holds the glass while the other pours the soil in.
 Also it is easier if you use dry soil.
 When you pour in the soil it forms a hill, but this can be flattened slightly using a thin stick or ruler, or you can leave it for the worms to do.

 After that I poured in a layer of sand, any sand will do, but if you use sand from the beach it should be well rinsed first.

 Then I repeated this until it was about 3/4 full.

 Then I put in some fallen leaves.
 I did this in November, so it was easy to find leaves, however if you do this when there few fallen leaves you can use fresh leaves.
 Just make sure you have a selection of different types, and not too many evergreen as these are tougher.